 Ian Millard, PhD is VP of Engineering at Ubiquitous Energy.
 Millard has worked extensively in the development of OLED display technologies and materials for organic electronics over the past two decades.
-This has included materials and device R&D at Cambridge Display Technology, pilot process and manufacturing at OSRAM, and equipment development at Kateeva.
-Millard has built and led development activities worldwide with a focus on establishing manufacturable technologies and processes.
-Millard holds a bachelor’s degree in Physics from Leicester University and a PhD in Physics from Cambridge University, England.
+This has included materials and device R&D at Cambridge Display Technologies, pilot process and manufacturing at OSRAM Semiconductor, and equipment development at Kateeva.
+He is a graduate of Leicester University and holds a PhD in Physics from University of Cambridge.

 Veeral Hardev is Director of Business Development at Ubiquitous Energy.
 Hardev has over a decade of experience commercializing novel nano-materials products for the electronics industry.
 This includes his time at Nanosys, Inc. where he led materials development, product management, and business development.
-Hardev was one of the inventors of the company’s now-commercialized QDEF® technology for displays and secured multi-million dollar development programs with leading consumer electronics companies.
 Hardev holds a MBA from the Berkeley Haas School of Business, a BS in Materials Science, and a BA in Economics from UCLA.

-Richard Lunt, PhD is a co-founder of Ubiquitous Energy and a member of the Scientific Advisory Board.
-Lunt is Assistant Professor of Chemical Engineering and Materials Science at Michigan State University, and is an expert in excitonic materials for solar energy and thin-film electronics.
-He has worked extensively in the field of excitonic photovoltaics and electronics for nearly a decade, winning an NSF CAREER Award, a DuPont Young Professor Award, the GPEC Solar Energy Innovation Award, and a MassCEC Catalyst Award.
-Lunt holds a BChE from the University of Delaware and a PhD in Chemical Engineering from Princeton University.
+Richard Lunt, PhD is a co-founder of Ubiquitous Energy.
+Lunt is a professor of Chemical Engineering and Materials Science at Michigan State University and is an expert in excitonic materials for solar energy and thin-film electronics.
+Lunt has won the NSF CAREER Award, a DuPont Young Professor Award, and a MassCEC Catalyst Award.
+He holds a BChE from the University of Delaware and a PhD from Princeton University.